Day Trip in Antrim County

 - Your next stop?
 The Friske Farm Market in Ellsworth.
 Stop in for picnic fixings: sandwiches, fresh-baked pastries, and local fruits and veggies.

 - It’s time to get out on the water.
 Drive south to Bellaire and rent a kayak or stand-up paddleboard to nearby waterways like Intermediate Lake, Lake Bellaire, and Clam Lake.

 - Happy hour is a no-brainer: Short’s Brewing Company.
 Famous beers include Bellaire Brown, Local’s Light, and Soft Parade, but you’ll have dozens of creative flavors to choose from.

 - Just a hop, skip, and a jump away is Shanty Creek Resort and their gorgeous restaurant, the Lakeview.
 Savor a filet or one of the region’s beloved whitefish dishes.
 Cap off the meal with a seasonal crème brûlée.

 - The final stop of the day deserves its own adventure—especially if you’re traveling with kiddos—but it’s also the perfect place for a sunset stroll.
 The Grass River Natural Area trails are open from dawn to dusk, and a walk along the boardwalk to Lake Bellaire ends the day on a peaceful note.

-Bikers will love Glacial Hills, where 31.5 miles of hiking, mountain biking and winter sports trail await.
-And golfers and skiers will find endless fun at Shanty Creek Resort, where four golf courses and 53 ski runs await.
+Bikers will love Glacial Hills, where 31.5 miles of hiking, mountain biking, and winter sports trails await.
+And golfers and skiers will find endless fun at Shanty Creek Resort, home to four golf courses and 53 ski runs.